FilipeSobrinho/hash-thesis/README.md

 ## Tips
 * Close all possible background apps to reduce noise.
 * Windows: set Power Plan to **High performance** for more stable timings.
+* The source files starting with paralel are paralelized versions of the accuracy experiments that greatly improve execution speed.
+They were not used to obtain the final results as they are not completely reproducible (the seed order will vary)